charlescol/nestjs-template-typeorm/README.md

 - `yarn typeorm`: Facilitates TypeORM related operations, key for database entity and migration management.
 - `yarn typeorm migration:run`: Executes TypeORM migrations, applying necessary changes to your database schema.

+### Recommendations for Testing

+It's advisable to establish a secondary database dedicated to testing purposes and to create an `.env.test` file.
+This approach ensures isolation and consistency during the testing phase.
+Alternatively, if setting up a separate testing database isn't feasible, consider utilizing the command `yarn run test:container`.
+This command replicates the infrastructure and conducts tests in an isolated environment, mimicking production conditions closely and ensuring the reliability of your tests.

 ## Environment Variable Management

 The project uses environment variables for configuration, stored in the `/env` folder.
 Follow these guidelines for setting up and maintaining these variables: